koiker/poseidon/README.md

 # Poseidon: A ViT-based Architecture for Multi-frame Pose Estimation with Adaptive Frame Weighting and Multi-scale Feature Fusion

-This repository is the official implementation for **Poseidon: A ViT-based Architecture for Multi-frame Pose Estimation with Adaptive Frame Weighting and Multi-scale Feature Fusion**.
+This repository is the official implementation for **Poseidon: A ViT-based Architecture for Multi-frame Pose Estimation with Adaptive Frame Weighting and Multi-scale Feature Fusion** by Cesare Davide Pace.

 [**Read the paper on arXiv**](https://arxiv.org/abs/xxxx.xxxxx)